The-Obstacle-Is-The-Way/Clarity-AI-Backend/scripts/README.md

 - Testing scripts are prefixed with `test_` or contain `test` in their name
 - CI/CD scripts are prefixed with `ci_`
+- HIPAA compliance scripts are prefixed with `hipaa_` or contain `phi` in their name
 - Utility scripts focus on a specific functionality

 ## Contributing